cgfoxtrot/AssetCorrelation/README.md

 ## Importance of Market Correlations

-Understanding market correlations is vital in financial analysis due to the following reasons:

 ### Diversification and Risk Management:

     Correlations help build diverse portfolios.
 Low correlations between assets can reduce overall portfolio risk.